siderakb/pmw3610-pcb/README.md

   - Dielectric material: X7R
   - Tolerance: +/- 10%
   - Rated working voltage: 6.3 \~ 16V
   - To accommodate the recommended capacitance values (in μF range), `C1` and `C6` use an 0805 footprint.
-If the recommended spec aren't critical for your application, you can opt for an 0603 footprint instead.
+If the recommended spec aren't critical for your application, you can opt for an 0603 package instead.

 ### Board Characteristics